joakimsk/fft_vibration_analysis/README.md

 When mounting to machinery, consider using a hard plastic module that can be taped tightly to the machine.
 In the future, maybe we also could use a few strong magnets?
 Keep in mind orientation of accelerometer.

 ### Future thoughts
 The Time series is also useful to look at, but currently it is difficult to see that.
+We may also need to change I2C frequency in Wire.h to 400kHz.